Kirit-Jain/Human-Recognition-System/README.md

 - 🎯 **Intelligent track ID reassignment** based on image similarity
 - 📂 **Outputs annotated video** and stores tracking images for analysis

-🚀 How It Works
+## 🚀 How It Works

-    Captures live video feed via webcam.
+- Captures live video feed via webcam
-    Detects humans using YOLOv8 (confidence threshold ≥ 0.8).
+- Detects humans using YOLOv8 (confidence threshold ≥ 0.8)
-    Tracks each person using Deep SORT and assigns a unique ID.
+- Tracks each person using Deep SORT and assigns a unique ID
-    Saves cropped images of each person into folders (tracked_images/track_id_X).
+- Saves cropped images of each person into folders (`tracked_images/track_id_X`)
-    If the same person is re-detected, it compares with saved images using CLIP embeddings and reassigns the correct ID.
+- If the same person is re-detected, compares with saved images using CLIP embeddings
-    Annotates frames with bounding boxes and track IDs, and writes to the output video.
+- Reassigns the correct ID and annotates frames with bounding boxes and IDs
+- Writes the annotated output to video

     Output Video: https://shorturl.at/LLBJ5